atlasxomics/ATX_epigenomics/analysis/epigenomics_tutorial.md

 ### Plot a heatmap of motifs enriched in marker peaks

+Here, we plot the differential regulatory elements associated with each cluster.

 ```{r}

 heatmapEM <- plotEnrichHeatmap(enrichMotif, n = 7, transpose = TRUE)